comprecon19/syllabus/README.md

 ### Class 4 (10/1): Arduino Mini-installations
 * Presented assignments.
 * **Assignment**: Please complete the tutorial at https://hello.processing.org/.
 Click on the video to start it.
+After you've completed the tutorial, download and install Processing from https://processing.org/download/

 ----